-This fatty acid extract (PCSO-524) are said to reduce pain and inflammation by working on pain pathways called the COX (cycloxygenase) and LOX (lipoxygenase) pathways.
+This fatty acid extract (PCSO-524) is said to reduce pain and inflammation by working on pain pathways called the COX (cyclooxygenase) and LOX (lipoxygenase) pathways.

 By reducing inflammation in the body, the pain might we experience can be reduced.

 Who Makes Omega XL?

 Omega XL is distributed by the company, Great HealthWorks.
 On their website (GreatHealthWorks.com) they list this address for the company 4150 SW 28th Way Hollywood, FL 33312.
 On Google Street View, this appears to be an industrial park.

 To Contact Great Health Works, call 866-449-9679.